 There might be several reasons why you have ended up on this blog post.

-Either you want to see if your machine is encrypted for personal reasons or you have implemented Bitlocker in your organization, and now want to check Bitlocker status.
+Either you want to see if your machine is encrypted for personal reasons or you have implemented Bitlocker in your organization.

 Make sure to read the full post!

 What is Bitlocker?

 Bitlocker is Microsoft’s encryption method, introduced with Windows Vista.

 The benefits of using Bitlocker

 This is especially beneficial when upgrading to a new version of Windows 10.

 Bitlocker uses 128-bit encryption by default but can be changed to 256-bit encryption.

 With Windows 10 1903, Microsoft changed its recommendation from 256-bit encryption to 128-bit encryption.
 The reason for this being that customers had reported performance issues and Microsoft could see no reason for keeping the 256-bit encryption recommendation.